Nov 18, 2023

 • Automated key rotation: AWS KMS can automate the process of key rotation.
 You can configure KMS to automatically create new versions of keys at regular intervals, eliminating the need for manual intervention.
 This automation ensures that key rotation happens on schedule without requiring manual effort from your team.
 All AWS-managed keys enable this feature by default for the first year.

-• Integration with AWS services: KMS integrates seamlessly with various AWS services.
+• Integration with AWS services: KMS integrates with various AWS services.
 This integration enables key rotation for services such as Amazon S3, Amazon RDS, and Amazon DynamoDB without significant application changes.
 KMS takes care of the key rotation process, allowing you to focus on your core application logic.

 • Centralized management: KMS provides a centralized management interface for your encryption keys within AWS.
 You can manage key rotation policies, view key rotation history, and monitor key usage from a single console.
 This centralized management simplifies managing key rotation across multiple services and applications.